Diocletianic Persecution: Controversies

-Throughout his history, Gibbon implies that the early Church undermined traditional Roman virtues, and thereby impaired the health of civil society.
-When Gibbon sought to reduce the numbers of the martyrs in his History, he was perceived as intending to diminish the Church and deny sacred history.
-He was attacked for his suspected irreligion in print.
+Throughout his history, Gibbon implies that the early Church undermined traditional Roman virtues and thereby impaired the health of civil society.
+When Gibbon sought to reduce the numbers of the martyrs in his History, he was perceived as intending to diminish the Church and deny sacred history and was attacked for his suspected irreligion in print.
 The contemporary classical scholar Richard Porson mocked Gibbon, writing that his humanity never slept, "unless when women are ravished, or the Christians persecuted".

 Some later historians, however, took Gibbon's emphases even further.
 As Croix put it in 1954, "The so-called Great Persecution has been exaggerated in the Christian tradition to an extent which even Gibbon did not fully appreciate."
 In 1972, the ecclesiastical Protestant historian Hermann Dörries was embarrassed to admit to his colleagues that his sympathies lay with the Christians rather than their persecutors.
-Anglican historian W.H.C.
+The Anglican historian W.H.C.
 Frend estimated that 3,000-3,500 Christians were killed in the persecution, although this number is disputed.
 The historian Min Seok Shin estimates that over 23,500 Christians suffered martyrdom under Diocletian, of whom the names of 850 are known.

 Although the number of verifiably true martyrs' tales has decreased, and estimates of the total casualty rate have been reduced, the majority of modern writers are less skeptical than Gibbon of the severity of the persecution.
 As the author Stephen Williams wrote in 1985, "even allowing a margin for invention, what remains is terrible enough.
 Unlike Gibbon, we live in an age which has experienced similar things, and knows how unsound is that civilised smile of incredulity at such reports.
 Things can be, have been, every bit as bad as our worst imaginings."